Research

 Image processing and deconvolution

-1. the image is reconstructed in two separate channels: one for the point sources and one for the extended sources
+1. the image is reconstructed in two separate channels — one for point sources (stars, quasar images) and one for extended emission (the host galaxy) — avoiding contamination between the two

 Image deconvolution of the lensed quasar DES0408-5354.
 Ground-based images were taken at the ESO/MPG 2.2m telescope in La Silla, Chile.